Ensure Your Devices Are Able To Connect Smoothly

 This is by design.
 It is intended to prevent your device (and other devices on the network) being ‘captured’ by a rogue WiFi access point masquerading as your network router.
 It can do this by transmitting the same SSID as your network but at a higher signal strength, but without the password, which the assailant does not know.

-Imps do not currently support enterprise-level WiFi authentication, 802.1x, which requires that you log in with a username and password as well as the customary SSID.
+No WiFi-compatible imp currently supports enterprise-level WiFi authentication, 802.1x, which requires that you log in with a username and password as well as the customary SSID.
 An end-user will not be able to connect an imp-enabled device in such an environment at this time.

 There are ways to use imps in enterprise environments, however.
 Many enterprises provide WPA2 Personal-based networks for guest access and to support other devices, such as network printers, which do not support WPA2 Enterprise.
 Check with your IT department.